Doncaster East

 Educational achievement in Doncaster East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Doncaster East is notably higher than broader benchmarks.
-Specifically, 43.9% of residents aged 15 years and over hold university qualifications, compared to the Australian average of 30.4% and the Victorian average of 33.4%.
-This indicates a significant educational advantage for the area.
-Among these residents with university qualifications, bachelor degrees are the most common at 28.0%, followed by postgraduate qualifications (12.7%) and graduate diplomas (3.2%).
+Educational attainment in Doncaster East is significantly higher than broader benchmarks.
+As of 2021, 43.9% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+This area's educational advantage is reflected in its strong focus on knowledge-based opportunities.
+Bachelor degrees are the most common at 28.0%, followed by postgraduate qualifications (12.7%) and graduate diplomas (3.2%).

-Vocational pathways also play a substantial role in educational attainment among those aged 15 years and over, accounting for 22.5% of all qualifications.
-This includes advanced diplomas at 11.2% and certificates at 11.3%.
-Educational participation is particularly high in Doncaster East, with 29.6% of residents currently enrolled in formal education.
+Vocational pathways account for 22.5% of qualifications among those aged 15 and above, with advanced diplomas at 11.2% and certificates at 11.3%.
+Educational participation is notably high in the area, with 29.6% of residents currently enrolled in formal education as of 2021.
 This includes 10.3% in primary education, 7.4% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education